Ty Jeffries: Career

 He began his professional career as a musician playing the piano and singing nightly at venues such as Langan’s Brasserie in Mayfair, The Roof Gardens in Kensington and The Ritz Hotel, Piccadilly.

 In the 1990s, Jeffries was the keyboard player for Billy Mackenzie and The Associates.
 He worked with Neneh Cherry and Chaka Khan.
 He wrote songs for Carol Kenyon and is credited as co-writer on Kenyon's "Warrior Woman".

-He was keyboard player with The Associates in 1990.

 He is a member of the British Academy of Songwriters Composers and Authors, Incorporated Society of Musicians and The Royal Society of Musicians of Great Britain.

-Jeffries worked as a male model for designers including Jean Paul Gaultier, Comme Des Garcons and Versace.
-He has been on the cover of the British, American, French and Italian editions of Vogue.

 His musical style spans classical, vaudeville, music hall and Golden Age Hollywood musicals, as well as more experimental styles.
 He is a former mentee of Vangelis.

-Tracks from his solo classical piano album Dusk in the Luxembourg Gardens were featured by Suzy Klein on BBC Radio 3's Essential Classics show in May 2019.

 Miss Hope Springs

 Jeffries is best known for his onstage persona of Miss Hope Springs, playing the piano and singing his cabaret songs.

 Jeffries plays Springs as a tragicomic ‘recovering showgirl’ looking back on her life and career.
 He has said that the character draws on the work of Danny La Rue, Jim Bailey, Victor Borge and Blossom Dearie and is inspired partly by memories of fading Hollywood icons visiting his childhood home, as well as memories of him and his father watching old black-and-white films together.

 In 2016, Jeffries became one of the distinguished group of non-classical artists (including David Bowie) to play at Wigmore Hall.

+On 5th Dec 2024 Ty Jeffries/Miss Hope Springs was the subject of University of Michigan Penny Stamps Distinguished Speakers Series.